Babyshambles: Sequel to the Prequel (2010–2014)

-In June 2010 drummer and co-songwriter Adam Ficek split with the band to focus on his solo outfit Roses Kings Castles, with former Supergrass drummer Danny Goffey temporarily taking his place.
+In June 2010 drummer Adam Ficek split with the band to focus on his solo outfit Roses Kings Castles, with former Supergrass drummer Danny Goffey temporarily taking his place.
 In early 2013, NME announced that Babyshambles were working on a third album, with Stereophonics drummer Jamie Morrison replacing Adam Ficek in the line-up.
 Stephen Street denied this speculation, but bassist Drew McConnell is said to have broken the news to the music magazine.
 On 29 April 2013, Babyshambles announced a UK tour for the months of September and October of the same year, kicking off on 4 September at Glasgow's Barrowlands.
 The new album, titled Sequel to the Prequel, was released on 2 September 2013, following Babyshambles' scheduled Australian shows in late July.
 The album charted at number 10 in the UK.
 Although Doherty's band the Libertines re-formed in 2014, Babyshambles continued to perform sporadic shows and festivals until 2014, most notably Rock am Ring, Rock Werchter, and Best Kept Secret Festival.

+Return and Patrick Walden's death

+After members of the band reunited on stage during a Doherty solo gig in August 2024, he claimed in a December interview that a reunion was "on the cards".
+Members reunited again during a Doherty solo performance in Watford on 21 March 2025, and two days later, at a Newcastle show, he announced: "Babyshambles, coming to a town near you this year".

+Former lead guitarist Patrick Walden died on 20 June 2025, aged 46.
+The band confirmed his death in a statement shared on social media, which Doherty reposted to Instagram alongside a black-and-white photo of Walden.
+"We feel very fortunate to have known, loved and worked with him," the message read, asking for "respect and privacy during these difficult times".
+It was signed by Peter, Drew, Mike, and Adam.

+On September 1, 2025, Babyshambles announced a 10 date tour of the UK during November and December that year, their first tour in 11 years.